 I am trained as a comparatist.
-For me, this means that I work at the intersection of literature and philosophy.
+For me, this means that my work spans literature and philosophy and early and late modernity.

 A second area of my research is more widely and wildly comparative across theoretical frameworks and centuries.
 Notes on Clapping, the other academic monograph I am currently writing, is representative of this area of my scholarship.
 It is about clapping.
 I describe the project in greater detail here.

-This spring, I became series co-editor of Thinking Literature at the University of Chicago Press.
+For two years now, I have been series co-editor of Thinking Literature at the University of Chicago Press.

-For the past ten years, I have taught at NYU where I have a joint appointment at the Gallatin School of Individualized Study and, in the College of Arts and Science, in the Department of Comparative Literature where I am Director of Graduate Studies.
+Since 2014, I have taught at NYU where I have a joint appointment at the Gallatin School of Individualized Study and, in the College of Arts and Science, in the Department of Comparative Literature where I am finishing my term as Director of Graduate Studies.
 While I was a graduate student, I taught at UC Berkeley and San Quentin State Prison.

 I received my Ph.D. from UC Berkeley’s Department of Comparative Literature, and I earned my A.B. from Washington University in St. Louis where I double-majored in French and Classics.

-I live in Manhattan with the designer of my website and a black cat named Rem Koolpaws whose contributions may be more difficult to discern.
+I live in Manhattan with the designer of my website and a black cat named Rem.

 Appearances Recent and Imminent